-Causes of Over Population
+Causes of Overpopulation

 With population growth comes a decrease in resources and an increase in mortality rates and poverty.
 There are a number of factors that contribute to overpopulation.

 The effect is so extensive that the UN has predicted that the forty-eight poorest countries in the world are also likely to be the biggest contributors to population growth.

 Poor Contraceptive Use

 Though the availability of contraceptives is widespread in developed countries, poor planning on both partners’ parts can lead to unexpected pregnancies.

 As distressing as it may be to hear, child labor is still used extensively in many parts of the world.

-Furthermore, children who begin work too young also lose the educational opportunities they should be granted, particularly when it comes to birth control.
+Furthermore, children who begin work too young also lose the educational opportunities they should be granted, perpetuating a destructive cycle of poverty.

 Reduced Mortality Rates

-Particularly dangerous viruses and ailments such as polio, smallpox and measles have been practically eradicated by such advances.
+Particularly dangerous viruses and ailments such as polio, smallpox, and measles have been practically eradicated by such advances.

-This “delay” in the cycle of life and death has led to birth rates outstripping death rates by over two to one in modern times.
+This “delay” in the cycle of life and death has led to birth rates outstripping death rates by over two to one.

 Though it only plays a minor role in comparison to the other causes of overpopulation, improved fertility treatments have made it possible for more people to have children.

-Now, most women have the option of conceiving children, even if they may not have been able to do so without such treatments.
+Now, most women have the option of conceiving children, even if they may not have been able to do so without fertility treatments.

 Unchecked immigration into countries may lead to overpopulation to the point where those countries no longer have the required resources for their population.

-In some cases, immigrants may be attempting to escape overpopulation in their own countries, only to contribute to the same issues in the countries they move to.
+In some cases, immigrants may be attempting to escape population growth in their own countries, only to contribute to the same issues in the countries they move to.

 Effects of Overpopulation